davidsiaw/serialist/README.md

 To build serialist you can either
 - use serialist.sln in MSVC
-- or with Cygwin/Linux/Mac use ./configure && make
+- or with Cygwin/Linux/Mac use autoreconf --install && ./configure && make

 how to use
 ----------